 The other matter, the mea culpa syndrome, is subtle and convoluted.
 In the first place, the Yankee has always been uncomfortable when times are good, for then it appears that the millennium may be near, in which case there will be no further need for his reforming services.
 In such circumstances he looks frantically for evils and injustices, so as to reassure himself that there is a great deal left to be done; and if he blames himself for what is wrong he thereby stakes out a claim to be the one who must rectify it.
 (A guilt trip is an ego trip.)
 In the second place, the recent breast-beating has tended to center on the environment, and in all candor it must be admitted that Yankees have been far more skillful in mucking up the environment than we have.

 And that leads us to a final point.
 I believe that somewhere, deep in the innermost recesses of their atrophied souls, Yankees know that they truly have botched things, and truly are plagued with guilt.
 That, I think, is the bottom line: the Yankee hates himself, and he hates his heritage.

 And why does he hate us?
 Because we do not hate ourselves and we treasure ours.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay first appeared in The Southern Partisan (Winter 1985). and is reprinted with gracious permission of the author.